sparrow 0.9.0

 // ...

-// do NOT release the C structures in the end, the "ar" variable will do it for you
+// Do NOT release the C structures at the end; the "ar" variable will do it for you

 Apply an algorithm to an untyped array